anbox-cloud/discourse-docs/howto/install/high-availability.md

 $ juju add-unit ams -n 4
 ```

-[note type="information" status="Hint"]By default Juju allocates small machines to limit costs, but you can request better resources by [enforcing constraints](https://juju.is/docs/olm/constraints):

-`$ juju set-constraints anbox-stream-gateway cores=4 memory=8GB.`
+[note type="information" status="Hint"]By default Juju allocates small machines to limit costs, but you can request better resources by [enforcing constraints](https://juju.is/docs/olm/constraints): `juju set-constraints anbox-stream-gateway cores=4 memory=8GB`.
 This is heavily recommended on production environments.[/note]

 ## Anbox Cloud Core